iamsurajthakur/Prezent/README.md

 | 5–20 pages | ~500 tokens/chunk | Balanced extraction per section |
 | 20+ pages | ~300 tokens/chunk | Finer granularity, avoids info loss |

-### Key Design Decisions

-- **Fixed-size over semantic chunking** — Simpler to implement and deterministic; no dependency on NLP parsers or heading detection, which can be unreliable across varied PDF formats.
-- **Map before Reduce** — Each chunk is summarized *independently* before combining.
-This prevents earlier content from dominating the final output — a common failure mode when long documents are summarized in a single pass.
-- **Structured JSON output from Reduce step** — The final LLM call is prompted to return a strict JSON schema (title, bullet points per slide), making the handoff to `pptxgenjs` clean and predictable.

 ---

 ## 🏗️ Architecture - Asynchronous document-processing pipeline using chunked map-reduce inference with LLMs.